 - a.
-Not supported in the case of function TRequestRouteCall on a virtual routing point: a routing point can be simulated using a hunt group with calls being deflected or transferred from the hunt-group member when routing.
+Not supported in the case of function TRouteCall on a Virtual Routing Point: a Routing Point can be simulated using a hunt group with calls being deflected or transferred from the hunt-group member when routing.
 When a two-step (typically mute) transfer is used on such a hunt-group member, CallID and ANI usually change; thus, the direct-callid and direct-ani types do not work. - b.
 Not supported in the case of function TSingleStepTransfer when the T-Server service is simulated using a two-step transfer to the switch.
 In this case, CallID and ANI change; thus, the direct-callid and direct-ani types do not work. - c.
 Not supported if two T-Servers are connected to different nodes. - d.
 There are some switch-specific limitations when assigning CSTA correlator data UUI to a call. - e.
 Supported only on ABCF trunks (Alcatel internal network). - f.
 To use this transaction type, you must select the Use Override check box on the Advanced tab of the DN Properties dialog box. - g.
+Supported only for TRouteCall requests made from a Native Routing Point. - h.
+Not supported if a TMakeCall request is made. - i.
+Not supported if a TInitiateTransfer or TInitiateConference request is made from an outgoing call on a device. - j.
 SIP Server supports the direct-uui type.